 Have you ever thought about how a snail eats and how they digest their food?
 I have done tons of research about snails and below is everything that you need to know about the eating habits of these little snails.

-How do snails eat?
-Snails lookout for food with the use of their powerful smell.
-They eat with their jaws and thousands of their microscopic teeth, which is called a radula.
+Snails lookout for food with the use of their powerful smelling ability.
+They eat with their jaws and thousands of their microscopic teeth, which are called radula.
 Their radula is the one that scrapes up food particles, and their jaw is the one that cuts the enormous food they intake, like a leaf.

 But that is the very short version!